dingdio/Witcher3-Blender-Tools/README.md

 ## Recommended

-- [FBX Import plugin for blender](https://www.nexusmods.com/witcher3/mods/6118) - For working with any fbx files.

 - [BlenderNormalGroups](https://github.com/theoldben/BlenderNormalGroups) Can switch normal map nodes to a faster custom node for better animation playback.

 - [Prolog World Terrain Setup](https://mega.nz/file/WNZzCQQR#KICtWteq_OxwU_YKj4LU09kdJlBMqzzwIJd8DVGil4Q) - Not really required but has an example of how I set up basic terrain for the prolog world.
 It won't match how it looks in game but good enough to place game objects in blender. video - https://www.youtube.com/watch?v=qlRfUGMCyvQ